 How to Buy Litecoin: Where to Buy Litecoin

-This depends entirely on where you are trying to buy Litecoin from.
+This depends entirely on where you are trying to buy Litecoin from, and also the method of purchase, too.
 This is because different ‘territories’ (countries and states) have different rules and so some countries cannot use certain Litecoin exchanges.

 Location isn’t the only factor in deciding where to buy Litecoin, though.
 There are three major factors (including location/country of origin):